bohlinger/wavyMini/README.md

 Patrik Bohlinger, Norwegian Meteorological Institute, patrikb@met.no

 ## Purpose
-Example tailored to Vietnam workshop comprising:
+Package to aid wave model validation using satellite altimetry.
+This example is tailored to the Vietnam workshop comprising:
 1. downloading satellite data
 2. quicklook examples
 3. usage examples on collocation and validation

 ## Additional info
 For this version much of the code has been removed to keep mostly only what is necessary for the Vietnam workshop.
-Some rests and zombies are remaining to save me some time.
-The collocation method follows Bohlinger et al. (2019): https://www.sciencedirect.com/science/article/pii/S1463500319300435
+Some code rests and zombies remain for practical reasons.
+The collocation method follows Bohlinger et al. (2019): https://www.sciencedirect.com/science/article/pii/S1463500319300435.
+The satellite data is obtained from http://marine.copernicus.eu/services-portfolio/access-to-products/?option=com_csw&view=details&product_id=WAVE_GLO_WAV_L3_SWH_NRT_OBSERVATIONS_014_001.
+In the end of this exercise validation figures are produced comparable to http://cmems.met.no/ARC-MFC/WaveValidation/index.html.

 ## Getting Started
 ### Installing wavyMini (aready done on your laptop)